+Speed is an important aspect in the success of a B2B ecommerce site.
 Speed is key in the fight for dominance on the web.
 It affects everything, from customer satisfaction to discoverability: as an example of the latter, Google made speed a ranking factor for desktop searches back in 2010.
 This was extended to mobile searches in 2018.

 Winning the rankings race